laristra/flecsph/README.md

  Also, app/miscell directory contains python scripts that perform different aspects for initial data generators and converter for h5part format.

 # Adding your own projects
 FleCSPH can handle different projects.
-To add your own projects, you first need to create a directory in the `app` directory.
-For example, you can create a `myproject` directory in `app`.
-In `myproject`, you must have the files `CMakeLists.txt`, `/include/user.h`, `main.cc`, and `main_driver.cc`.
-In order to get these files easily and correctly, you can copy them from other application directories such as `sodtube` then paste into `myproject`.
+To add your own project, you first need to create a corresponding directory in the `app` folder, for example `myproject`.
+In `myproject`, you must have the following files: `CMakeLists.txt`, `generator/main.cc`, `/include/user.h`, `main.cc`, and `main_driver.cc`.
+It is also advisable to have a README.md file that describes the problem you want to run.
+In order to get all files easily and correctly, you can copy them from other application directories such as `sodtube`, paste them into `myproject` and modify according to your needs.

 You need to modify the file `CMakeLists.txt` to have the correct name of your executable.
-All values and functions that you want to put and change should go into `main_driver.cc`.
-The file `/include/user.h` defines dimension of your problem.
+The file `generator/main.cc` should contain the initialization of your problem.
+All values and functions that you want to put into your project and/or change from their default values should go into `main_driver.cc`.
+While `generator/main.cc` initializes your problem, `main_driver.cc` describes how it is run.
+The file `/include/user.h` defines the dimensions of your problem.
 Do not edit `main.cc`.

-You also need to add your project in `project.cmake` in the `config` directory.
-At the end of this file (`Add application targets` section), you need to add:
+To compile your project, you need to add it in `flecsph/config/project.cmake`: At the end of this file you have a section called `Add application targets`.
+Here, you need to add:

 ```cinch add application directory("app/myproject")```